georgelzh/SoundCloud-FullStack/README.md

 # Intro - SoundCloud-FullStack
 Inspired by music streaming website such as soundcloud and spotify.
 This project is a Fullstack project.
 I intend to learn the full cycle development of fullstack enginnering.
-At the same time, sharp my python, flask, Rest API, Mongodb skills.
+At the same time, sharpen my python, flask, Rest API, Mongodb skills.

 “Learn_partial_content_static_file_stream.py”,  “Music folder”, “template/test.html” & “template/test2.html” are for particle content local(static) file streaming.
 I played with static streaming in the beginning.